0ldriku/CAF-Annotator/README.md

-# Maruko
+# CAF-Annotator
-Maruko is an annotation tool designed to help researchers and students in the field of Second Language Acquisition (SLA) efficiently transcribe, annotate, computate CAF (Complexity, Accuracy, and Fluency) measures for audio files.
+CAF-Annotator is an annotation tool designed to help researchers and students in the field of Second Language Acquisition (SLA) efficiently transcribe, annotate, computate CAF (Complexity, Accuracy, and Fluency) measures for audio files.

 ## Motivation
 Currently, when extracting CAF measures from audio files, researchers often use a complex workflow involving multiple tools.
 They may use Praat for annotation, a separate transcription tool for transcribing the audio, and tools like Coh-Metrix to calculate transcription-based measures.
 This fragmented workflow can be time-consuming and cumbersome.
-Maruko aims to simplify and streamline this process by integrating the entire workflow into a single web application.
+CAF-Annotator aims to simplify and streamline this process by integrating the entire workflow into a single web application.
 This tool enables researchers to perform transcription, annotation, and computation tasks within a unified interface.

 ## Features

 - User-friendly interface for annotating audio files
-- Automatic transcription, segmentation, annotation and pause detection.
+- Automatic transcription, annotation and pause detection.
 - Cross-platform compatibility

 ## Requirements